Christer-Muntean/go_router_with_navbar/README.md

 ### This code contains navigation with:

-- AuthProvider (simulates authentication process)
+- AuthStateRouter => Cubit (simulates authentication process)
-- go_routers **redirect** listener
+- go_routers **redirect** listener is unusable because of hot reload, therefor I have replaced it with a BLoC/Cubit listener.
+Plugin: https://pub.dev/packages/flutter_bloc
-  - Navigates between Splash, OnBoarding, SignIn and BottomNavBar
 - **ShellRoute** for nested navigation within the BottomNavBar

 Don't bother doing it from scratch, copy the code instead! <3